 M1 Finance comes with the standard taxable and joint account options, including Roth, Traditional, and Rollover IRAs.
 You can open an account for free and can start investing in an individual account with $100.
 You’ll need a minimum of $500 to open a retirement account.
 The two downsides to M1 are the lack of tax-loss harvesting and limited customer support.
 The Invest platform is easy to use, and it gives you the freedom to invest in individual stocks and bonds—a feature most robo-advisors don’t offer.

 Betterment is a robo-advisor that’s designed to help you meet your financial goals—whether that’s saving up for college, your first house, or retirement 40 years down the road.
-Betterment offers investors a diversified portfolio that will align with your financial goals and values.
+Betterment offers investors a diversified portfolio that will align with their financial goals and values.

 Betterment offers two types of plans: Digital and Premium.
 With Betterment Digital, you get automatic rebalancing, tax-coordinated portfolios, and unlimited access to expert human advice.
 This plan is offered with no minimum balance and only costs 0.25% annually, which is among the lowest fees you’ll find for a robo-advisor.
 The Premium plan provides more in-depth financial guidance, but with a $100,000 minimum investment and a 0.40% fee, it’s not ideal for new investors.
 You can always upgrade down the road.